Skip to content

 MR. MEDINA: The waking hours.

-— The SAT is a standardized test owned and created by the US non-profit organization the College Board, and administered by the Educational Testing Service (ETS).
+• The SAT is a standardized test created and owned by US non-profit organization the College Board, and administered by the Educational Testing Service (ETS).
 It was originally called the Scholastic Aptitude Test, but is now simply SAT.
 SAT scores are commonly used by US colleges and universities as admissions criteria.

-— The B-52s are a US new wave band that produced a number of hit songs in the 1970s and ’80s.
-Their name comes from a Southern slang term for a particular beehive hairstyle that resembles the nose of a B-52 aircraft.
+• This question is prompted by the fact that Lorelai is wearing a B-52s t-shirt.
+The B-52s are a US new wave band that released a number of hit songs in the 1970s and ’80s.
+Their name comes from a Southern slang term for a particular beehive hairstyle resembling the nose of a B-52 aircraft.

 RORY: It was too humiliating.